 If you want to generate a maximum return on your investment, you can’t be selfish.
 Stop treating the internet like a one-way street and leverage it as the rich conversational platform it’s designed to be.

-By participating in different online communities – including message boards and forums, Reddit pages, and Facebook groups – you earn the right to be heard.
-And after building up a little trust, you can offer your most valuable content and URLs as resources to help people.
+By participating in different online communities – including message boards and forums, growth hacking ideas, Reddit pages, growth hacking strategies and Facebook groups – you earn the right to be heard.
+And after building up a little trust, you can offer your most valuable content and URLs as resources to help people with growth hacking strategy.
 This has the potential to drive both SEO juice and traffic.

 Your website is a dynamic digital billboard for your business.
 You should be using it in as many places as possible.
 Signatures are one simple and natural place.
 Include your website on your email signature, message board signatures, and in social media profiles.